What You Need To Know

 - The Mashpee Wampanoag Tribe has received a decision of land-in-trust from the U.S. Department of Interior and has broken ground for a gaming establishment in Taunton

 - A U.S. District Court judge has ruled that the Department of Interior did not have the proper authority to make the land-in-trust decision.
-The Department of Interior has filed a motion for a reconsideration of this ruling.
+The Department of Interior has filed a motion for a reconsideration of this ruling and the Bureau of Indian Affairs is reviewing its land-in-trust decision.

 - The Massachusetts Gaming Commission has certain rights and responsibilities under the Compact regarding a Tribal Gaming facility